MikeBishop/http-layering/draft-bishop-http-layering.md

 of existing usage, these rules vary from key to key.
 For similar legacy reasons, there is no uniform structure of the values across all keys.
-Keys are case-insensitive ASCII strings, while values are sequences of octets.
-Many headers are defined by the HTTP RFCs, but the space is not constrained.
+Keys are case-insensitive ASCII strings, while values are sequences of octets typically interpreted as ASCII.
+Many headers are defined by the HTTP RFCs, but the space is not constrained and is frequently extended with little or no notice.

 Each message, whether request or response, also has an optional body.
 The presence and content of the body will vary based on the action requested.